Nechir-89/tc-pos-clothing-shop-ui/README.md

 like
 1. returning an item
 1. invoices page
-1. Complex statistic
-1. Shop expenses (rent, electericity, cashier, and other expenses)
+1. Reports and Shop expenses (rent, electericity, cashier, and other expenses)
 1. Dynamic shop information for invoice
 1. Systme must run for one year only
+1. Giving items to people as a gift
+1. Documentation

-### VERSION 1.1.0
+### VERSION 1.1.0: Add return item
 - This minor version introduces return items feature
 - invoices type can be either "sale" or "return" "sale" for saling items